Scilla species m-z are found on this page.

 References are made to this species under the spelling of Scilla maderensis, both on the pbs list and the Internet.
 This spelling is not listed on The Plant List or IPNI, but Tropicos does list a Scilla maderensis var. melliodora Svent.
 In 2011 the pbs list correspondent from Madeira described this plant as "a very rare variant known only to occur in the remote archipelago of selvagens islands, and even here they only grow on the Selvagem pequena, an islet which is less than 1 km square of area.
 The amazing thing is that the flowers are scented and might be pollinated by endemic lizards...
 The leaves are more silvery too and I suspect this might be a new species as it differs a lot from the standard form."

 The first two photos below were taken by Brian Whyer who saw it in a nursery growing in a 12" (30 cm) diameter pot, with stems to no more than 24" (60 cm).
 The bulbs visible on the soil surface were about tennis bulb size.
 The third photo was contributed by Terry Laskiewicz and was taken at the Kew Gardens early December 2010.
-The final photo was supplied by Ken Preteroti who had obtained a bulb from Longwood Gardens.
+The last two photos were supplied by Ken Preteroti who had obtained a bulb from Longwood Gardens.